David Kelly (association footballer): Later career

 Kelly moved to Neil Warnock's Sheffield United on a free transfer at the start of the 2000–01 season.
-However his one season at Bramall Lane was not a success, as he scored just six goals in 35 league games.
+However, his one season at Bramall Lane was unsuccessful, as he scored just six goals in 35 league games.
 In June 2001, he turned down a coaching role at United and instead signed a two-year contract with Billy Davies's Motherwell in the Scottish Premier League.
+He scored seven goals in 21 games for the Steelmen, missing just three matches during his time at Fir Park.
 However, he was sacked on 15 January 2002 following a bust-up with new manager Eric Black.
 Two weeks later he accepted an offer of a three-month contract to return to the English league in the Third Division with Mansfield Town.
 He scored four goals in 17 games as Stuart Watkiss's "Stags" leapfrogged Cheltenham Town in the race for the final automatic promotion place.
 Kelly left Field Mill after being released in April 2002.
 He went on to train with Telford United, but rejected the club's offer of a contract.
 He went on to cross the Irish Sea to join Derry City in July 2002.
 He made his League of Ireland debut on 1 August.
 In his final game of professional football, Kelly helped the "Candystripes" to a 1–0 victory over Shamrock Rovers in the 2002 FAI Cup final.